carlmylo/rb3-pc/pages/english/customs/troubleshooting.md

 ---
-title: "Converting to Xbox 360 CONs to PS3/RPCS3 Format"
+title: "Troubleshooting"
 sidebar: english_sidebar
 permalink: customs_troubleshooting
 folder: english
 tags: [advanced, english]
 summary: "How to add custom songs to Rock Band 3."
-toc: false
 ---

-## Troubleshooting

-### Customs not working online / Scores not saving
+## Customs not working online / Scores not saving
 The PS3 version of Rock Band 3 can only remember scores for numeric song IDs.
 If a converted song has letters in the song ID, it will create a new one every time the game starts.
 This means your score is wiped every time.

 Online will also have problems, with songs appearing grey even if you and other players have the same song installed.
 To avoid this, the CON file needs a numeric ID.